 - Close to Nature Natural Roll-On Deodorant – Pomegranate – this comes in a glass container, however it does contain some artificial ingredients.
 I use this on ‘moderate activity’ days.

-- Faith in Nature Chamomile & Aloe Vera Natural Deodorant – I reviewed this in my June empties post.
+- Faith in Nature Chamomile & Aloe Vera Natural Deodorant – this comes in a plastic container but it is quite effective and contains natural ingredients.

 - Faith in Nature Fragrance Free Crystal Stick Deodorant – I find this is an effort to use because you have to wet the stick first, and a sink is not always nearby without walking naked across the house!